stronnag/IORCalc/README.md

 ### Legacy GTK+-3.0 branch

-There is also a `gtk3` branch.
+There is a `gtk3` branch.
 This is less functional than the GTK4/`master` branch, and is no longer maintained.
 It does however compile and function for users of older Linux distributions.
 There is no need to use it on modern Linux, FreeBSD, MacOS or Windows.

 In the above build instructions, replace `gtk4` with the equivalent `gtk3` / `gtk+-3.0` package name.